 Since 1992, Stress Awareness Month has taken place during April every year in the UK.
 The purpose is to raise public awareness of the causes and cures of modern-day stress during the thirty day period.

 Stress Awareness Month is more relevant than ever.
 The past two years, during the COVID-19 pandemic, have seen UK mental health services completely overwhelmed.
-Social isolation is a major risk factor in deteriorating mental health.
+Social isolation is a major risk factor in deteriorating mental wellbeing.
 According to the Mental Health Foundation, 74% of adults in the UK have felt so stressed in recent times that they have been overwhelmed with feelings of an inability to cope.
 Worryingly, 32% of UK adults also said they had experienced suicidal feelings linked to stress, with 16% of adults saying that they had self-harmed.

 Although many pandemic-related restrictions have now been lifted, adjusting to a new way of living can also feel incredibly overwhelming and people need support now more than ever.